williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 ## The Philosophical Stakes

-The probability problem isn't just a technical issue—it has profound philosophical implications for Many-Worlds.
+The probability problem isn't just a technical issue it has profound philosophical implications for Many-Worlds.

 ### What Is Probability?